JohnWCartmell/Theory/README.md

 * Introduction To Types That Vary.
 * Notation - About the latex macros used in these papers.
 * Soundness of Ellipsis within Generalised Algebraic Theories - part solution to a problem from 1978.
-* Unification in the presence of sequence variables - documentation of unification algorithm sutiable for rewriting theory of contextual categories.
+* Unification in the presence of sequence variables - documentation of unification algorithm intended for rewriting theory of contextual categories.
+Sadly  it turned out I couldn't get to a Church-Rosser stykle rewrite system as I had hoped.